shishirsuman6/Robo-Advisory-A-Study/caseStudy.md

 # How does this company use technology to their advantage?
 Why are they considered a FinTech company?

+* They are fast and efficient
+* It makes them look cool

 # Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?